ademar/MagnifyingGlass/component/GettingStarted.md

 `MagnifyingGlass` implements a magnifying glass or loupe effect that enlarges the graphic content under your touch.

-## Example
+## Getting Started

+To start using `MagnifyingGlass` all you need to do is call its constructor with the UIView we will be showing the magnifiying effect.
+Then to show and update the loupe's position we intercept the touches events.

-Here is an example illustrating how to enable the magnifying glass effect on a view and the use of properties that will allow you to customize the look and behaviour of the magnifiying glass.
+The following example illustraes how to enable the magnifying glass effect on a view and the use of properties that will allow you to customize the look and behaviour of the magnifiying glass.

 ```csharp
 using Xamarin.Controls;